clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/assign-static-ip.rst

 Identify which program is managing the interface
 ************************************************

-New installations of |CL| use NetworkManager as the default network interface manager for all network connections.
+New installations of |CL-ATTR| use NetworkManager as the default network interface manager for all network connections.

 .. note::

-   * The *cloud* |CL| images continue to use systemd-networkd to manage network connections.
+   * The cloud |CL| images continue to use `systemd-networkd` to manage network connections.

-   * In earlier |CL| versions, systemd-network was used to manage Ethernet interfaces and NetworkManager was used for wireless interfaces.
+   * In earlier |CL| versions, `systemd-network` was used to manage Ethernet interfaces and NetworkManager was used for wireless interfaces.

-Before defining a configuration for assigning a static IP address, you should verify which program is managing the network interface.
+Before defining a configuration for assigning a static IP address, verify which program is managing the network interface.

 #.
 Check the output of :command:`nmcli device` to see if NetworkManager is
    managing the device.